RAIRLab/logic-group/index.md

 ## Upcoming Talk

-Title: Spectra: STRIPS-Inspired AI Planner based on Automated Reasoning
+Title: Upcoming RAIR Lab Research

-Speaker: Brandon Rozek
+Speaker: James Oswald and Brandon Rozek

-Date: Wednesday January 24th, 2pm
+Date: Wednesday January 31st, 2pm

 Location: Winslow Building 4th Floor (If you don’t have card access text Brandon or James)

-Abstract: The field of automated planning traditionally focuses on model-based approaches that primarily sacrifice expressivity for computational efficiency.
-In this talk, we'll analyze a proof-theoretic approach to automated planning.
-We'll discuss Spectra, a STRIPS-inspired AI planner built atop of automated reasoning.
-This system is designed to be logic-agnostic, as long as an automated reasoner exists to perform entailment and question-answering.
-Under our planning with formulas framework, we can handle environments of unbounded uncertainty; and with certain non-classical logics, we can create plans under epistemic beliefs.
-We showcase Spectra using the cognitive calculus DCC and further discuss how defeasible logics can play a role in creating plans over a large range of uncertain scenarios.
+Abstract: First Half -- James will review the formal definition of the Arithmetic Hierarchy and the prenex normal form (PNF) conversion algorithm for first order formulae.
+We will then informally discuss where Hutter and Legg's Universal Intelligence and Universal AI falls on the hierarchy and hypothesize extensions via weakening computability assumptions on environments.
+Second Half -- Brandon Rozek will introduce his initial ideas on planning with likelihoods.
+We'll go through a motivating example and discuss how classical planning can be used to solve an important subset of this class of problems.

 ## About Us